 My wish for those children is that they’re happy, comfortable and experience the least transitions possible so they have stability.

-Harry’s determination to complete the 24-hour run also sends a message for young people in care.
+Harry’s commitment to completing the 24-hour run also sends a message for young people in care.

 “Don’t limit yourself to thinking you can’t do something.
 In any environment you can push through and achieve anything you want.
 When it comes to running, you might not have any talent, but you can just keep running.